essamalrawi/30DaysOfArabic/README.md

 ![Cover](https://user-images.githubusercontent.com/77260050/144097650-92adfe6e-a0d0-410b-b88e-ec7661f8fdf7.png)
-# 30 arabic of Reading
+# 30 days of Arabic

 ## In this challenge, we will challenge ourselvesin